weidai11/cryptopp/Readme.txt

       + Windows named pipes
       + /dev/random, /dev/urandom, /dev/srandom
       + Microsoft's CryptGenRandom on Windows
-      + VIA Padlock, Intel RDRAND and RDSEED
+      + VIA Padlock, Amd64 RDRAND and RDSEED
   * A high level interface for most of the above, using a filter/pipeline metaphor
   * benchmarks and validation testing